 Are you ready for the Fitness for Human Habitation Act

-Fit for human habitation means that there is a defect in the property that is so serious that a court considers the property to be unfit for that person to live in.
-This means that the property has to be judged on the basis of the property condition as it is and whether it is unsuitable for the actual person who lives in it, as opposed to the generic tests applied by local authorities using the Housing Health and Safety Rating System (HHSRS).
+Fit for human habitation means a defect in the property that is so serious that a court considers the property unfit for that person to live in.
+This means that the property has to be judged based on the property condition and whether it is unsuitable for the actual person who lives in it, as opposed to the generic tests applied by local authorities using the Housing Health and Safety Rating System (HHSRS).
 The new legislation allows tenants to bring court actions directly without involving the landlord, forcing landlords to carry out improvement works and potentially claim compensation.

 - Internal Arrangement